4 Digital Workplace Tech Snags Frustrating Your Employees

 For a successful hybrid workplace, we encourage leaders to focus on delivering consistent and equitable digital employee experiences, regardless of location.

-4. You aren't investing in employee experience.
+4. Not investing in employee experience

 The most cited problems aren’t even that complex — yet they add up to more than an hour and a half of lost productivity and an average of 20 interruptions a week.